mrakgr/The-Spiral-Language/readme.md

 The bottom-up gives you so much power and expressiveness up front for such a light implementation load that it is astonishing.
 You could wrap the above in a join point and it would be specialized.

 Something as simple as overloading could be done with prototypes which are a straight rip of Haskell's typeclasses.
 Haskell's typeclasses have accumulated a bevy of extensions over the years making them a lot more capable than Spiral's.
 Spiral's prototypes are the simplest possible implementation of them.
-Spiral does give the guarante that it will always inline them though.
+Spiral does give the guarantee that it will always inline them though.

 The way Spiral's prototypes are implemented is by direct matching on the type during partial evaluation, not by passing a dictionary of closures at compile time.